cfsworkload/blue-messenger/README.md

-We will be deploying a messaging web application that will utilize and demonstrate the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB"
+We will be deploying a messaging web application that will utilize and demonstrate the Bluemix services "Monitoring and Analytics", "Autoscale", and "Cloudant NoSQL DB".

 ## Introduction